Tyrone Benskin Tyrone Benskin

 Tyrone Benskin (actra, caea, uda/s)

-Tyrone Benskin has been a part of the Canadian and international cultural landscape for over 20 years now and show’s no signs of slowing down.
-Studying theatre at both CEGEP and university levels in Montreal, Mr. Benskin has become a significant presence in theatre, film and television and music.
-His theatre credits include features appearances on such celebrated stages as the Stratford Shakespeare Festival, the National Arts Centre and the Centaur Theatre here in Montreal.
+Tyrone Benskin has been a significant presence in theatre, film, television and music.
+He has been a part of the Canadian and international cultural landscape for over 25 years.
+His theatre credits include appearances on such celebrated stages as the Stratford Shakespeare Festival, the National Arts Centre and the Centaur Theatre here in Montreal.
 His many acclaimed performances include Mr. M in the South African play “My Children My Africa” and the 71 year old Nelson Williams Johns in the Black Theatre Workshop/Centaur productions of “Wade in the Water”.

 His over 70 film and television credits include co-starring with Tori Spelling in the CTV/Lifetime TV movie “Mind over Murder”, “The Wool Cap” and the civil rights drama “Deacons for Defence” opposite Forrest Whitaker and the late Mr. Ossie Davis.
-Mr. Benskin can also be seen in the upcoming NBC mini series 10.5: Apocalypse and as Karl Lubinsky in the hit sci-fi series “Charlie Jade” which airs on the CHUM network here in Canada and a number of countries around the world including South Africa, France and Japan.
-Feature films include “Jack Paradise” and the upcoming blockbuster “Frank Miller’s 300”.
+Mr. Benskin can also be seen in the NBC mini-series 10.5: Apocalypse and as Karl Lubinsky in the hit sci-fi series “Charlie Jade” which aired on the CHUM network here in Canada and a number of countries around the world including South Africa, France and Japan.
+Feature films include “Jack Paradise” and the blockbuster “Frank Miller’s 300”.

-Mr. Benskin also sits as President of the Board of Creations Etc…, a youth arts and out reach organization.
-He is a National and Executive Councillor for ACTRA, Canada’s national film and television actors union and he is currently the Artistic Director of Black Theatre Workshop Canada’s oldest Black theatre company.
+Mr. Benskin served as Artistic Director of Black Theatre Workshop, Canada’s oldest Black theatre company for several terms, as well as President of the Board of Creations Etc…, a youth arts and outreach organization along with being a National and Executive Councillor for ACTRA, Canada’s national film and television actors union